 The other day, I was talking to my husband about a friend of his.
 The friend has a small side business doing excavation, grading, and some other site prep work.
-We are looking to redo our side yard and have been looking at some contractors to dig out some dirt so that we can lay a patio.
-I asked my husband if his friend had a website, to which he replied “no, but he has a Facebook page.”
+We are looking to redo our driveway, so I wanted to check out his services.
+But when I searched for his business, I couldn't find a website—just a Facebook page with limited info.

 This got me thinking.
 I know so many people who think a Facebook or Instagram page is enough for their small business.
 I disagree!
-I believe every small business needs a website, even if they're active on social media.
-Here's why:
+I believe every small business needs a website, even if it's simple.

 Websites Build Credibility